gonzaarcr/Fildem/README.md

 pacman -S bamf appmenu-gtk-module libkeybinder3 libdbusmenu-gtk2 libdbusmenu-gtk3 libdbusmenu-qt5
 ```

-You also have to install  `fuzzysearch` with pip and edit the files explained on the Ubuntu section.
+You also have to install `fuzzysearch` with pip (`pip3 install fuzzysearch`) and edit the files explained on the Ubuntu section.

 ## Customization